You thought this would link to my e-mail address, didn't you?

 Am I the only crazy person who does this?Maybe.
 Other people in academia seem to do this on their websites, but they do not state whether it is for the reason above.
 Some of them classify every e-mail as spam unless it is from their institution or has a keyword which they place on their web site with their e-mail address.
 It was those web sites that made me realize how important it is to make our e-mail more difficult for computers to obtain.
 Ironically, I am interested in computers better understanding human communication.
 So one day a computer may be able to semantically analyze these encryptions.
 On that day, all our e-mail inboxes are doomed...

-Since you clicked here for my e-mail, here it is again:[my last name]@cs.umass.[standard ending for an educational institution]
+Since you clicked here for my e-mail, here they are again:[my last name]@cs.umass.[standard ending for an educational institution]

 Postal mail is also an option!Although people don't like to spend money on stamps and prefer to transfer information as quickly as possible, "snail mail" still has many advantages.
 For example, it is the only way to send a package (until 3-D printing gets a little better, at least) and it means a lot to receive a handwritten postcard from a traveling friend.
 So you can send postal mail to me at: